Episode

 .

-up next, followed by Connie.
+(Kent is up next, followed by Connie.
 Lance comes up and reveals his vote.
+It's for Guy)

 .